 -Explore: Ground yourself by being mindful and paying attention to what’s around you.
 Name 5 things that you can see, hear, feel, taste, and touch.

 With everything that’s going on now, it’s easy to become overwhelmed.

 One way to prevent burnout and overwhelm is by establishing and following a healthy routine.

 Remember what’s most important to you and say no to things that you just don’t have time for.
 You’ve got to take care of yourself before you can take care of anyone else – you can’t pour from an empty cup.

 Some ways I keep myself from getting overwhelmed include:

 -Yoga & Kava tea: Every day, I do about 3 exercise videos from YouTube, at least one of which is yoga.
 I really like this one from Sanela.

-After the yoga sequence, I drink Yogi kava tea.
-This healthy routine really helps me to stay calm and keep things in perspective.
+After the yoga sequence, I drink Yogi kava tea. (paid link) This healthy routine really helps me to stay calm and keep things in perspective.

 -Fruit: When I eat a lot of fruit, I feel healthier, more energetic, and less stressed.

 Here’s the recipe for a smoothie I regularly make.
 Try it for a mood boost/burst of energy: